 • AAP hosts annual welcome days, known as “Bruin Day” that invite over 3500 high school admits and “AAP Transfer Scholars Day” for over 1600 community college admits.

-• AAP welcome day events have been extremely successful in recruiting underrepresented admits.
+• AAP welcome day events have been extremely successful in recruiting educationally and economically disadvantaged admits.

-• AAP hosts summer transition programs for up to 500 entering Freshmen and Transfer students – mostly from underrepresented, low-income, immigrant and/or first generation populations.
+• AAP hosts summer transition programs for up to 500 entering Freshmen and Transfer students – mostly from geographically underrepresented, low-income, and/or first generation populations.

 • Approximately 90% of Freshmen Summer Program (FSP) and Transfer Summer Program (TSP) students become eligible to join the College Honors Program after completing the program.